dawser123/ip-tracker/README.md

 - React
 - Axios
 - [React Leaflet](https://react-leaflet.js.org/) - React Map Integration
-- [IP Geolocation API](https://ipgeolocation.io/) -  API to get IP-adress or domain
+- [IPify Geolocation](https://geo.ipify.org/) -  API to get IP-adress
  ### What I learned
  In this project, I learned the process of searching for any IP address.
 The application is built using React, Axios for API data fetching, and Tailwind CSS for styling.